extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ztp/ztp_reference.rst

         **ZTP Topology with states**

-This setup consists of a DHCP server and FTP server in the same network as the VDX switches.
+This setup consists of a DHCP server and an FTP server in the same network as the VDX switches.

 .. note::